 In addition to the time I set aside for planning on Sundays, there are other weekly routines I have each week to make my life easier.
 Because I work full-time and do a lot of blogging in the evenings, weekends are my ideal time to get other tasks done.
 This is when I’ll typically sit down and write a meal plan for myself, followed by grocery shopping.
 This is also when I do laundry and any deep cleaning that needs to get done.

 I also have a weekly workout routine.
-I typically run about three days per week, almost always the same days.
+I work out pretty much the same nights each week.
+And the for the most part, the same nights each week are devoted to my business.
 Having these routines and things I do the same way each week means that those small tasks take a lot less mental energy because they’re just second nature to me at this point.

 Identify Your Goals